vtexdocs/dev-portal-content/docs/vtex-io/Reference/concepts/vtex-io-documentation-workspace.md

 category: "App Development"
 ---

-Workspaces are environments isolated from one another.
+Workspaces are environments isolated from each other in terms of app development.
 They can be understood as different versions of the same VTEX account.
 In practice, changes performed in a particular workspace do not affect your store's live version or other developers' work.

 > ℹ️ If you're used to working with git, think of workspaces as branches.